dm13450/dm13450.github.io/_posts/2021-08-19-questdb-part2.md

 ![png](/assets/questdb2/output_25_0.png)

 You can see how the model lines of with the data and there is a very slight trend that is picked.
-So overal, a better, if still very simple model of market impact.
+So overall, a better, if still very simple model of market impact.

 # Trades with Top of Book